TheComputerGenie/node-stratum-pool/README.md

 pools, each with their own daemon and stratum port :)

 #### Notice
 This is a module for Node.js that will do nothing on its own.
-This fork has been modified to move away from the requirements for ZEC and tuned to match the needs of KMD
+This fork has been modified to move away from the requirements for ZEC and tuned to match the needs of KMD and assetchains

 Credits
 -------